rajivmanivannan/beele/README.md

 # BeeLe
-BeeLe is an Android Library project for Bluetooth Low Energy communication.We have addressed concurent write charasteristic failure issue and added work around for it.
+BeeLe is an Android Library project for Bluetooth Low Energy communication.We have addressed the simultaneous write charasteristic failure issue and added work around for it.

 Note: Read the below description of Android's BluetoothGattCallback class Key methods for better understanding before use this library.